 Performance of Hong Kong’s Exports of Textiles

-After a 7% fall in 2015, Hong Kong’s textile exports decreased further by 13% in the first four months of 2016.
-Re-exports, accounting for more than 99% of total textiles exports, experienced a similar decline of 13%, while domestic exports slid by 15%.
-With 75% of the textile re-exports originating from the Chinese mainland, Hong Kong’s re-exports of textiles of China origin registered a decrease of 13% in January-April 2016.
+After a 13% fall in 2016, Hong Kong’s textile exports decreased by another 7% in the first five months of 2017.
+Re-exports, accounting for more than 99% of total textiles exports, experienced a similar decline of 7%, while domestic exports rose by 2%.
+With more than three-quarters of the textile re-exports originating from the Chinese mainland, Hong Kong’s re-exports of textiles of China origin registered a decrease of 6% in January-May 2017.

-Asia is the leading market for textiles exported from Hong Kong, accounting for 93% of Hong Kong’s textile exports in the first four months of 2016.
+Asia is the leading market for textiles exported from Hong Kong, accounting for 93% of Hong Kong’s textile exports in the first five months of 2017.
 Of the top 10 export destinations, nine of them are in Asia.
-The Chinese mainland remains to be the city’s predominant export market, accounting for 53% of Hong Kong's textile exports in January-April 2016.
+The Chinese mainland remains to be the city’s predominant export market, accounting for 50% of Hong Kong's textile exports in January-May 2017.

-Product-wise, Hong Kong's exports of knitted or crocheted fabrics, textile yarns, woven fabrics, textile made-up and floor coverings registered respective declines of 1%-23% in the first five months of 2017.
+Product-wise, Hong Kong’s exports of knitted or crocheted fabrics, textile yarns, woven fabrics, textile made-up and floor coverings registered respective declines of 3%-64% in the first five months of 2017.
 However, finishing accessories and special yarns and fabrics increased by 3% and 2%, respectively, in the first five months of 2017.

 Hong Kong is both a leading production centre and a global hub for clothing sourcing.
 As such, Hong Kong's textiles industry is well positioned to serve both local and overseas clothing manufacturers and merchandisers.
-While many Hong Kong textile manufacturers and traders supply their products to the clothing manufacturers in Asia, particularly on the mainland, international textile companies are also using Hong Kong as a gateway to promote their products to other Asian economies.
+While many Hong Kong textile manufacturers and traders supply their products to the clothing manufacturers in Asia, particularly on the mainland, international textile companies are using Hong Kong as a gateway to promote their products to other Asian economies.
 For instance, an increasing number of fashion brands and designers from Latin American and Central and Eastern Europe are attempting to leverage Hong Kong’s trade platform to promote their textiles and apparel on the Chinese mainland.

 The industry is capable of producing either a wide range of quality products in bulk or specialised items within a short lead-time for varied applications.
 Its competitive edge lies in the superb quality and swift response to fashion trends and market demand.
 The industry has also earned a worldwide reputation for unique quality, expertise, workmanship and flexibility.

 Hong Kong is an ideal one-stop shopping centre for buyers looking for new and trendy fabric materials.
 The Interstoff Asia Essential, held twice a year in spring and autumn, is a significant marketing and sourcing platform in the region for both fabric manufacturers and buyers alike.
-Organised by the HKTDC, the Hong Kong International Home Textiles Fair offers a wide range of high quality products such as bathroom textile, bedroom textile, kitchen textile, carpet and floor covering.
+Organised by the HKTDC, the Hong Kong International Home Textiles Fair offers a wide range of high-quality products such as bathroom textile, bedroom textile, kitchen textile, carpet and floor covering.
 It is a specialist platform, giving exhibitors and buyers of home textiles immediate access to markets in Asia and beyond.
-The Hub, a bi-annual fashion and designer trade show, also showcases a wide range of products from textile, leather and fashion industries.

 In line with the global manufacturing landscape and fierce competition across the board, Hong Kong's textiles industry has been moving up the value chain to cater to the demand for upmarket textile products with original designs or brands.
 Today, the operation of the textiles industry in Hong Kong is focused mainly, if not all, on higher value-added activities such as sales and marketing, quality control, designs and development, while offshore plants are specialised in production operations.
 This, in turn, results in a high proportion of re-exports (almost 99%) in Hong Kong’s textiles exports portfolio.

-With rising labour costs and volatile raw material prices and stricter environmental regulations on the Chinese mainland, many Hong Kong's textiles manufacturers have relocated their production facilities to other Southeast Asian countries, like Vietnam (expected to benefit by 2018 from the Trans-Pacific Partnership (TPP), which is a trade agreement among twelve Pacific Rim countries signed on 4 February 2016), Cambodia and Bangladesh.
+With rising labour costs, volatile raw material prices and stringent environmental regulations on the Chinese mainland, many Hong Kong's textiles manufacturers have relocated their production facilities to other South-east Asian countries, like Vietnam, Cambodia, Myanmar and Bangladesh.
 A few companies have even set up offshore production in Latin America (e.g. Mexico) and Africa (e.g. Nigeria) to take advantage of preferential treatments allowed by regional trade agreements such as North American Free Trade Agreement (NAFTA) and the EU’s GSP scheme.